 TaMHS service offer 2019 to 2020

-Through the above training, bespoke training and/or consultation in aspects of the 'Building Blocks for Building Mentally Healthy Schools' model, all schools and academies are being enabled to offer children and families core provision that promotes children’s mental health.
+Through training, bespoke training and/or consultation in aspects of the 'Building Blocks for Building Mentally Healthy Schools' model, all schools and academies are being enabled to offer children and families core provision that promotes children’s mental health.
 This especially includes those who are vulnerable to mental health difficulties or those who already experience high level difficulties with mental health.

 The TaMHS Building Blocks model and key processes for developing the school offer are as follows:

 Each aspect is described in one of the brochure pages below:

 While some of this support is being facilitated through continuing grant funding, for more complex or in-depth work, individual schools and academies, clusters of schools and academies or Locality Forums are invited to request and commission consultation, support and/or training through TaMHS in order to build mental-health-promoting provision in their school(s).